Mad-MO/FlipperGoL/README.md

 ## Status

-ALPHA - WORK IN PROGRESS WITH OPEN BUGS
+WORK IN PROGRESS WITH KNOWN BUGS:

+- Temporary grid has to be cleared before using which shouldn't be needed
+- Some odd behaviour with the first line (Glider doesn't move back in correctly when leaving the lower side)

 Roadmap:

 - Detect end
 - Add startup screen
+- Speed up fastest mode
+- Codecosmetic

 ## Features